RJGore92/branching/fidgetech-daily-planning-111318.md

 #### Please list the names of the lessons you are going to work on today:

-(remove or add more bullet points as needed)

 * 2.4 - Branching

 * 2.4 - More Branching (if time)